historical-theology/stthomas/faith-reason-revelation/syllabus-regular-spring2023_2.md

 II.
 UNIT 1: (25%) ONE-ON-ONE MEETING

-* 1 one-on-one meetings (partly oral exam) with the instructor (me, Dr. Stephan)
+* 1 one-on-one meeting (partly oral exam) with the instructor (me, Dr. Stephan)
 * Graded as A (strong), B (good), C/D (poor), and F (did not attend or obviously failed)

 III.
-UNIT 2: (20% for assignment + 5% for peer evaluations) PARTNER DEBATE
+UNIT 2: (25% = 20% for assignment + 5% for peer evaluations) PARTNER DEBATE

 * Partner 'staged' argument for and against one aspect of traditional Christian belief
 * Graded in traditional point scale